Shade Trees and Palms

 Brown seed pods with a chocolate flavor.
 Provides dense shade.
 30-40' high.

-Cercis canadensis var. mexicana: Mexican Redbud
+Cercis canadensis subsp. mexicana: Mexican Redbud

 Pink flowers mid winter.
 Heart shaped leaves.
 Provides moderate shade.
 18-25' high.